-A huge dive site covering 160,000 square metres, with tidal currents, boat traffic and even boaters pulling me to the surface by grabbing my GPS, ... an project to map it that took 20 dives, 4 months and a total of about 200 hours.
+A huge dive site covering 211,000 m2 (the island, with its 21,000 m2, it's only 10% of the submerged area).
+Mapping it has been an interesting project, with tidal currents, boat traffic and even boaters pulling me to the surface by grabbing my GPS.
+It took 20 dives (some of them with a sea scooter), 4 months and a total of about 200 hours.
 Thanks to all the divers I met in the carpark who with their interest and encouragement have kept me motivated, this map is for you too.

 The map is available for download both as jpg and pdf.
 The jpg is more handy being a smaller file but it lacks some of the benefits of the pdf, as described in the video below.